AnggaR96s/Reforestation/README.md

-## How does Darth Vader like his toast?
-On the dark side.
+## Why didn’t the skeleton cross the road?
+Because he had no guts.